axdree/Writeups-by-QWERTY/Forensics/Forensics - 2 Voices in the head/README.md

 ![](https://github.com/lightcoxa/STF-Writeups/blob/main/Forensics/Forensics%20-%202%20Voices%20in%20the%20head/Resources/Brainfuck.png?raw=true)

-Using https://www.dcode.fr/brainfuck-language we decode the encrypted text and gotten thisisnottheflag.
+Using https://www.dcode.fr/brainfuck-language we decode the encrypted text and gotten "thisisnottheflag" but this was not the flag.

 ![](https://github.com/lightcoxa/STF-Writeups/blob/main/Forensics/Forensics%20-%202%20Voices%20in%20the%20head/Resources/Brainfuck2.png?raw=true)

-Using the hint from the question we did more research on xiao and added steganography when searching for answers.
+Using the hint from the question we did more research on xiao and added steganography when searching for answers on google.
 We found a software called xiao steganography

 ![](https://github.com/lightcoxa/STF-Writeups/blob/main/Forensics/Forensics%20-%202%20Voices%20in%20the%20head/Resources/Xiao-stego.png?raw=true)

-We proceeded to download the software and executed it.
+We proceeded to download the software.

 ![](https://github.com/lightcoxa/STF-Writeups/blob/main/Forensics/Forensics%20-%202%20Voices%20in%20the%20head/Resources/Xiao-stego1.png?raw=true)